giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   directory: ../output/bending_halfwave_legendre_N08
 ```

-Finally, the `output` block selects the standard CUF post-processing procedure and specifies where the results of this case will be written.
+The `output` block selects the standard CUF post-processing adapter and specifies the directory in which the results of this case will be written.

 ---